A member of our extended family expired sometime back.

 It is not just a disclaimer.
-It’s reality!
+It’s a reality!

-If necessary, then investors should only use this ratings data as a starting point, combine it with other important factors (consistency, suitability, fund objective, portfolio, expenses, fund manager’s track record and experience, investment process followed, integrity of the fund house, etc.) for shortlisting funds.
+If necessary, then investors should only use this rating data as a starting point, combine it with other important factors (consistency, suitability, fund objective, portfolio, expenses, fund manager’s track record and experience, investment process followed, the integrity of the fund house, etc.) for shortlisting funds.

 My view is that these ratings may not be even a good starting point for research.
 I prefer taking the data and analyzing it myself.

 And think of it, it would be really great if picking funds were as simple as looking at how many stars it has earned.
 If rating agencies believed in their ratings, they would be running big portfolio funds which would be investing in these high-rated funds. 😉 That is something to ponder about.

 And it’s not just me who is being sceptical here.
 Even Morningstar’s CEO voices similar thoughts here: